andybywire/ux-methods/README.md

 		•
 		<a href="#progressive-web-app">Progressive Web App</a>
   		•
-		<a href="knowledge-graph-integration-and-continuous-integration-workflows">Knowledge Graph & CI Workflows</a>
+		<a href="#knowledge-graph-integration-and-continuous-integration-workflows">Knowledge Graph & CI Workflows</a>
 	</strong>
 </p>
 <br />